-A lot of people wonder about Roger Federer’s Tennis Racquet and if you can buy in the stores.
-This post explains what tennis racquet Roger Federer uses.
-Is it what they say it is?
+A lot of people wonder about Roger Federer’s Tennis Racquet and if you can buy it in the stores.
+This post deals with Roger Federer Autograph racquet.

 For many years Roger Federer played with the Wilson Pro Staff 90, a 90-inch racquet with a small but efficient sweet spot.
 Then after his slumping results and an injury-packed 2013, he decided it was time to make the move to bigger pastures and worked together with Wilson on a new, more powerful racquet, with a bigger beam and a larger racquet head.
 It became the Wilson Pro Staff Roger Federer Autograph 97 (racquet names ARE getting longer!), abbreviated to the RF97A.